Jason announces to his family that he’s gay.

 “Nope.
 Sometimes she’s mean.”

 “I’ll get you for that, Jase!”
 Jen growled, then she started laughing.
-“I don’t really hate you, Steve.
+“I don’t hate you, Steve.
 It’s just that I should have been smart enough to find out about Ms. Mateo and what a terrible teacher she is in advance.”
-Jen continued to tell Steve and her parents what it was like taking Biology from Ms. Mateo, and her approach to not teaching the subject.
+Jen continued to tell Steve and her parents what it was like taking Biology from Ms. Mateo, and how her teaching approach was to not bother teaching the subject.